rahimflash/translator_app_with_aws/solution_summary.md

 ### **🧪 test_api.py - Comprehensive Testing Suite**

-**Purpose**: Validates your deployed translation platform with automated testing
+**Purpose**: Validates the deployed translation platform with automated testing

 **What it tests**:
 1. **Basic Translation**: Core functionality with simple requests